google/starlark-go/doc/impl.md

 <b>Integers:</b> Integers are representing using `big.Int`, an
 arbitrary precision integer.
-This representation was chosen because, for many applications, Skylark must be able to handle without loss protocol buffer values containing signed and unsigned 64-bit integers, which requires 65 bits of precision.
+This representation was chosen because, for many applications, Starlark must be able to handle without loss protocol buffer values containing signed and unsigned 64-bit integers, which requires 65 bits of precision.